Cardboy777/marina/README.md

 ## Support

-I created Marina both as a pet project to try out golang, and also as a proof of concept for what a version-manager & launcher would look like for these projects.
+I created Marina both as a pet project to try out golang, and also as a proof of concept for what a version-manager & launcher could look like for these projects.
 There will surely be many bugs.
 I will try to fix anything major and within my ability, but I don't plan to maintain this project indefinitely.
 Don't expect major breakages to be resolved with any urgency.

 > [!CAUTION]
 > This alpha software and part of its feature-set includes deleting files.
 Be VERY careful when modifying the install location.
 [See Here](#testing)